akeneo/pim-docs/cookbook/import_export/create-connector.rst

     php app/console akeneo:batch:job myJobInstance

 .. note::

-    This job is not configurable through the PIM UI, we'll see in next chapters how to write configurable jobs.
+    This job is not configurable through the PIM UI, we'll see in the next chapters how to write configurable jobs.

+Now, let's code a specific connector :doc:`/cookbook/import_export/create-specific-connector`